Haxby: Education

+Media

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One and ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals are received from either the Emley Moor or Bilsdale transmitters.

+Local radio stations are BBC Radio York on 103.7 FM, Greatest Hits Radio Yorkshire (formerly Minster FM) on 104.7 FM, YO1 Radio on 102.8 FM, Jorvik Radio on 94.8 FM and YorkMix Radio which broadcast from York on DAB.

+The town's local newspaper is The York Press.

 Sports

 Haxby United Football Club play at the Ethel Ward Playing Fields.
 As of 2013, the 1st XI play in the York League Division 2, having won the Premier League title in the 2009–10 season.
 The 2nd XI play in the Reserve Division A.

 As of 2010 Haxby Netball Club play in the York and District Netball League, fielding two sides in Division One, two in Division Two, one in Division Three and one in Division Four.

 Religion

-St Mary's Church was rebuilt in 1878 on the site of the former 16th century building with Parish Registers dating back to 1678 and is located on the road known as the Village near the centre of the town.
+St Mary's Church, Haxby was rebuilt in 1878 on the site of the former 16th century building with Parish Registers dating back to 1678 and is located on the road known as the Village near the centre of the town.
 In the 19th century there was both a Wesleyan Methodist Chapel and a Primitive Methodist Chapel.
 As of 2010 only the Wesleyan Chapel remains as home to Haxby & Wigginton Methodist Church on the road known as the Village opposite Sandy Lane.

-St Margaret Clitherow is a Roman Catholic church located in Holly Tree Lane.
+St Margaret Clitherow's Church, Haxby is a Roman Catholic church located in Holly Tree Lane.